We have plenty of examples of the benefits of remote working, but often the best stories are the funny or truly ridiculous remote work moments...

-We have plenty of examples of the benefits of remote working (read Seven Reasons Women Work Remotely), but the best stories are the funny or ridiculous remote work moments.
+We have plenty of examples of the benefits of remote working (read Seven Reasons Women Work Remotely), but often the best stories are the funny or truly ridiculous remote work moments.
 Admittedly, some of these are more amusing in hindsight than they were when they happened, but here goes...

 There was the time I emerged from rehearsing a speech in my upstairs office and saw something - a rodent something - scurrying down the stairs.It was a chipmunk!
 In the house!I saw it again on the first floor, but couldn't get it to run out of the house.
 In fact, I couldn't find it anywhere by the time I had to go to bed.
 I barricaded the stairway and tried to sleep.
 The next morning at 5:30 a.m., I was getting ready to leave to get to my venue early for my presentation.
 Wouldn't you know, the little critter darted across the front hall?
 I carefully set up peanut butter lures all the way out the front door and then hid, keeping very quiet.
 I was SO fortunate he ran to the peanut butter, looked left ... and then finally right, where the open door was, and scampered out!
 I didn't realize how much stress I had attached to the chipmunk's presence until I slammed the door shut behind him.